Grantee Directory

 JobsFirst NYC

-To support JobsFirstNYC’s implementation of the sector-based employment networks in the green economy, tech and healthcare.
+To support JobsFirstNYC’s implementation of employment networks in the green economy, tech and health care sectors.

 John Jay College Foundation